blanchardjeremy/django-template-auzigog/README.md

 To make full use of the `normal` template, make sure to install the other requirements file:

     pip install requirements-development.txt

+After installation:

+  * Search all instances of SAMPLEAPP and replace them with your first app name
+  * Rename `settings_local.py.example` to `settings_local.py` and add in your database information

+The run:

+    cd ~/Projects/newproject/code
+    manage.py syncdb

 ## License
 This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)